Admissions: Application Requirements

 There is no fee to apply.
 The application priority deadline is April 15, 2017.

 Personal Statement & Resume

 GGU Law requires each applicant to submit a written personal statement no more than two double-spaced pages, typed in 12-point font.
 The statement is the applicant's opportunity to address the Admissions Committee, share the motivation for obtaining a Juris Doctor and to describe the personal characteristics and the academic and professional achievements the applicant would bring to the law school community.
-The applicant should also discuss why he or she would be a successful law student and valued member of the bar.

 Applicants must also include a current résumé detailing educational and work history along with any current or past community service or volunteer experience.

 Applicants may include an optional addendum with the application to highlight, for example, diversity or to address any issues not included in the personal statement.
 The personal statement, résumé and any addenda must be uploaded to the LSAC website as part of the online application.

 LSAC will consolidate each applicant's Law School Admission Test (LSAT) score(s), post-secondary transcripts and letters of recommendation into a single CAS Report which is sent to each law school indicated by the applicant.

 - LSAT Score - All applicants seeking admission to the JD Program must take the LSAT, which is administered by LSAC several times each year.
 The Admissions Committee prefers to consider LSAT scores that are less than three years old, and under no circumstances will the Committee consider a score more than five years old.
 Read more about the LSAT.

 - Transcripts - Upon registering with LSAC, all applicants must request that their undergraduate (and any graduate) transcripts be sent directly to LSAC for inclusion in the CAS Report.
 Read more about requesting transcripts from LSAC.